 In addition, you can use OWOX BI to collect information from CRM/ERP systems, call-tracking, or third-party applications to BigQuery so you'll have the opportunity to compare costs and revenue as well as track important metrics for your business.

-Once you've collected all your figures in Google BigQuery, it's time to transform you data.
+Once you've collected all your figures in Google BigQuery, it's time to transform your data into intuitive smart reports.

 The data from different data sources is siloed.
-Different field names, different structures, and formats.
 BigQuery is a cloud-based data warehouse, perfect for storing raw data, however, it requires SQL knowledge to manipulate the data and blend.
+Looker Studio can transform raw data into analytics-ready data, enabling users to create customized performance reports and visual dashboards.

 The good news is, that we’ve already prepared all of the necessary no-code SQL templates that you can apply without any changes in OWOX BI and get your advertising costs merged, GA4 events collected into sessions, attribute paid expenses to sessions, attribution models applied and so much more.